chrsbats/recollex/docs/design.md

 **Append** new docs to an active in-RAM buffer.
 When buffer hits N docs:

+0. Assign a monotonically increasing seq to each new doc at add-time (global insertion order).
 1. Write `indptr/indices/data/row_ids` to `segments/seg_XXX/`.
 2. `fsync`.
 3. Write `manifest.tmp` then atomic `rename → manifest.json`.
-4. Upsert bitmaps in SQLite inside a transaction.
+4. Upsert docs (including seq), bitmaps, and stats/kv inside a single SQL transaction.

 **Tombstone**
 Add `doc_id` to `bitmaps['tombstones']` (replace row with new BLOB).
 Queries subtract it.